 Each year, approximately 1.5 million Americans suffer a traumatic brain injury (TBI) of some degree.
 For decades, the brain injury attorneys at Allen & Allen have worked with clients that have suffered brain injuries caused by the negligence of others.
 Because many of our clients have sustained this type of injury, our attorneys are accustomed to seeing the many and varied causes and manifestations surrounding this issue.

 Of course, we are not physicians, and do not diagnose brain injuries.
 However, we try to remain alert to the possibility that a client may have sustained an unrecognized brain injury in addition to more obvious injuries like a broken leg, lacerated spleen, or shoulder and neck strain.
 Surprisingly, brain injuries can be difficult to diagnose.

 Distress can occur due to the result of:

-Symptoms of traumatic brain injury can range from subtle, easy to overlook, effects to the more obvious, impossible to ignore, signs.
-Patients — and even health care providers 2 — often fail to recognize the more subtle symptoms of a mild brain injury; often they assume these symptoms are either exaggerated or related to other medical conditions.
-Sometimes even family members may notice a change in a relative’s behavior or listen to his description of seemingly random complaints, but conclude these signs are associated with problems at work or just “getting older”.
+These are just a few causes from a myriad of possibilities.
+Symptoms of traumatic brain injury can range from subtle effects to more obvious signs.
+Patients and even health care providers often fail to recognize the more subtle symptoms of a mild brain injury; often they assume that these symptoms are either exaggerated or related to other medical conditions.
+Sometimes even family members may notice a change in a relative’s behavior or listen to their complaints, but chalk it up to just “getting older”.

 Typical signs and symptoms of mild traumatic brain injuries (like a concussion) may include some of the following: